joemCruz/gis441f16/READ_ME.md

 2. Functional Requirements
   1. Features to be implemented
-    * All programming will be done in Python.
-    * The modules will be done in Python 2.7 since QGIS does not use Python 3.
+    * The modules will be done in Python 2.7 since QGIS does not support Python 3.
     * PySAL-QGIS integration is a module that will be modifiable.
       * The actual code will be well-commented.
     * Markov based methods within PySAL's spatial dynamics library will be given the ability to interact with QGIS.